 Warm Season Grass (WSG) Vs. Cool Season Grass (CSG)

-Although most prairie plants we carry are warm season plants, the prairie also maintains cool season plants.
-These CSGs start their growth early in the spring and continue growth for as long as rains and cool temperatures prevail.
-They go dormant during hot, dry months of summer and start growth again in the cool months of fall if moisture is adequate.
-Most CSGs turn brown during extremely hot and dry conditions.
+These cool-season species start their growth early in the Spring and continue growth for as long as rains and cool temperatures prevail.
+They go dormant during hot, dry months of Summer and start growth again in the cool months of Fall if moisture is adequate.
+Most Cool Season Grasses(CSGs) turn brown during extremely hot and dry conditions.
 Most native CSGs can withstand this dormancy, but many introduced species may die.

-Management practices differ between CSG and WSG.
-Although seedbed preparation is much the same, planting dates for CSGs are in early spring and late summer or early fall.
-WSGs are planted in late spring, but should not be planted in late summer or early fall.
+Management practices differ between CSGs and WSGs.
+Although seedbed preparation is much the same, planting dates for Cool-season grasses are in early Spring & Late Summer/Early Fall.
+Warm-season grasses should be planted in late Spring, and should not be planted in late Summer or Early Fall.